Sessions Met Russian Official During Campaign, Told Congress He Had ‘No Contact’

-Calls for Jeff Sessions to recuse himself from the investigation into Russia’s election meddling and possible links to the Trump campaign intensified on Wednesday night when the Washington Post reported that the attorney general spoke with Russia’s ambassador to the United States twice last year.
-Sessions denied having any communications with the Russians during his confirmation hearing.
+Several lawmakers are calling for Jeff Sessions to recuse himself from the investigation into Russia’s election meddling – or even resign as attorney general – following a Washington Post report that he spoke with Russia’s ambassador to the United States twice during the presidential campaign.
+Sessions, who campaigned for President Trump, denied having any communications with the Russians during his confirmation hearing.

-Hours later, The Wall Street Journal revealed that the U.S. intelligence agencies examined contacts between Sessions and Russian officials as part of the investigation into the Trump team’s possible Russia ties.
-It’s unclear what the probe discovered, or it it’s ongoing.
+The Wall Street Journal also revealed that the U.S. intelligence agencies examined contacts between Sessions and Russian officials as part of the investigation into the Trump team’s possible Russia ties.
+It’s unclear what the probe discovered, or if it’s ongoing.
 The FBI answers to the attorney general, and a source said the investigation into Sessions left the agency “wringing its hands.”

 Sessions met with Russian Ambassador Sergey Kislyak in July and September, when he was a member of the Senate Armed Services Committee and a top foreign policy adviser to the Trump campaign.
 The first meeting was an information exchange with Kislyak and other diplomats after Sessions spoke at a Heritage Foundation event during the Republican National Convention.
 The second meeting was a private conversation in Sessions’ office, which came as Russia was allegedly engaged in a cyber campaign to upend the U.S. election.